NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 ---
 Banner:
-  title: Case-based knowledge for ethical algorithms
+  title: '_Algoprudence_:'
   image: images/main_illustration.svg
-  content: Algorithm Audit is a nonprofit organization that builds and shares knowledge
-    about ethical algorithms.
-Our independent audit commissions shed light on ethical issues that arise in concrete use cases of algorithmic tools and methods.
+  content: Algorithm Audit is a European knowledge platform for AI bias testing and normative AI standards.
+We build and share algoprudence by convening deliberative audit commissions.
+Audit commissions give normative advice on ethical issues that arise in concrete use cases of algorithmic tools and methods.
   button:
     enable: True
     label: Read our new white paper